 Which safety app is best for people who walk/exercise in their neighbourhood?

 Many South Africans use walking and public transport as a way to get to work and back.
 Furthermore, South Africa is a country that enjoys exercising in the outdoors.
 So how can you keep yourself safe when it’s just you and a long, dark road ahead?

 Made in South Africa, by South Africans: Namola

 Namola is taking South Africa by storm with over 200,000 downloads and 10,000 app users receiving help in real-life incidents.
-Business Insider described that the app functions similarly to the 911 system in the USA without you having to make a phone call or use airtime.
+Business Insider says the app functions similarly to the 911 system in the USA without having to make a call.

-After simply touching the “request assistance” icon which appears on your screen and picks up your exact location, an emergency message will be sent to a Namola call centre who will then, on your behalf, contact emergency services like the police or ambulance services.
+After simply touching the “request assistance” icon which appears on your screen and picks up your exact location, an emergency message will be sent to a Namola call centre.
+On your behalf, they’ll contact emergency services like the police or an ambulance.
 Business Insider also tested the response and within 30 seconds, a Namola consultant had responded.

 The app also allows to save a number of contacts to it that can be sent an emergency alert.
 Download the app for free on Apple or Android or check out their website here.